oneconvergence/dkube-examples/insurance/readme.md

 # Insurance Cost Prediction Example
  This example trains a model to predict the cost of insurance based on a set of input characteristics for an individual.
-This description provides a step-by-step recipe for running training and using the example.
-More details for the platform are available at https://www.dkube.io/guide/guide3_x/Getting_Started.html .
+This description provides a step-by-step recipe for using the example.
+More details for the platform are available at https://www.dkube.io/guide/guide3_x/Getting_Started.html . <br><br>
  This example contains the following capabilities:

  - Create the Repos required for training
  - Create and experiment with a JupyterLab IDE
- - Create and run Training Jobs and commpare their output metrics
+ - Create and run Training Jobs and compare their output metrics
  - Submit and review a Katib-based Hyperparameter optimization job
  - Deploy a Model for inference serving
  - Create a Kubeflow Pipeline

-## Create Project if it Doesn't Exist
+## Create Project
  Jobs execute within a Project.
 This section explains how to create a Project.

+ - This step is only necessary if the Project does not already exist, or if the default Project is not used
+   - If the Project exists, use that name when \<your-project-name\> is referenced
+   - If the default Project is going to be used, then ignore further Project-related actions below
  - Navigate to the "Project" menu on the far left side of the screen
- - Select "+ Create Project"
+ - Select "+ Create Project" on the right of the screen
  - Fill in the required fields as follows:
    - Name: \<your-project-name\> (your choice of name)
-   - Leave the other fields in their current selection
+   - Leave the other fields at their current selection
  - Submit your Project with the "Submit" button at the bottom of the screen

 ## Create Code Repo